-To reduce the amount of electricity we use to heat our work spaces and dry our lumber, the wood-fired boilers in our plants use scrap wood to make steam.
+To reduce the amount of electricity we use to heat our workspaces and dry our lumber, the wood-fired boilers in our plants use scrap wood to make steam.
 At some locations, we also use that same steam to cogenerate the electricity, heat, and air pressure needed to run our production equipment.
 We also use energy-efficient lighting, and we have implemented coordinated startups of our heavy equipment to reduce peak electrical demand.
-In 2018, we reduced electrical usage by 2.6 million kilowatt-hours compared to our 2010 baseline year.
+We reduced electrical usage by 7% or 2.6 million kilowatt-hours compared to our 2010 baseline year.